 Altogether we’ve received 400 applications from 37 countries.
 From professionals working in prisons, in non-profit organisations and within pallative care.
 Social workers, youth workers, nurses, physicians, journalists, teachers and therapists.
 From people offering grief counseling, art therapy, meditation courses and addiction therapy.
 And more.

-Applications for our license scholarship will open again in fall 2018.
+Applications for our scholarship will open again in spring 2019.

 Sign up below to learn more.